amra0760/github-tutorial/README.md

 5. `git push` - This will push or save your changes/commits of your local repo up to the remote repo/orgin master.
 6. `git diff` - This will check the difference between your last commit and your previous commits.
 THe stuff that you took out will have a (-) sign next to it and the things that you have inserted will have a (+) next to it.
 7. `git log` - This previews all the commits you have commited so far.
 8. `rm -rf .git` - This can delete a repo, directory, or file with whatevers is in it.
-THis is also usedc to unstage a file.
+This is also used to unstage a file.